Trump endorsements slow and prompt a scramble by candidates, advisers

 Two advisers who have pushed endorsements or data to Trump say he has asked them if they were speaking for their client — or giving Trump advice that was best for him.
 “He wants to know if you’re on the payroll for somebody else,” one said.
 “It’s okay if you are, but you have to tell him.”

 Trump spokesman Taylor Budowich said Trump “selects candidates based on their ability to deliver and win for America — making America great is the only thing that matters.”
+The former president was scheduled to appear Saturday in Georgia with one of the Senate candidates he has endorsed, Herschel Walker.

 The behind-the-scene machinations follow struggles for several of Trump’s early endorsements.
 Trump’s first pick for the Republican Senate nomination in Pennsylvania, Sean Parnell, dropped out of the race after a judge ruled in a child custody dispute that he had committed “some acts of abuse” against his family.